Gina Kim (filmmaker): Academic career

-Between 2004–2007, and 2013–2014, Kim has taught film production and theory classes at Harvard University, being the first Asian woman teaching in her department.
-Kim's Korean Cinema course was also the first of its kind taught at an Ivy League college, and in 2005 she curated the series "Visions from the South: South Korean Films from 1960–2003" at the Harvard Film Archive.
+Between 2004–2007 and 2013–2014, Kim taught film production and theory classes at Harvard University, the first Asian woman to do so.

+She curated the series "Visions from the South: South Korean Films from 1960–2003" at the Harvard Film Archive.
 As acknowledgment of special contribution to the teaching of undergraduates at Harvard College, she was awarded a Certificate of Teaching Excellence from Harvard University in October 2014.

 Kim became a professor at the UCLA School of Theater, Film and Television in 2017.